DeepLearnI/atlas-ce-docs/docs/api_docs/sources/atlas-modes/scheduling.md

     Atlas Community Edition comes with a Docker based local scheduler out of the box.
 The installation also sets up a configuration file called `scheduler.config.yaml`, this is the `scheduler_config` that is used for most CLI and SDK commands.

-    See [TODO](TODO) to see how you can create a new scheduler config to launch to a remote machine.
+    See [here](https://dessa-atlas-community-docs.readthedocs-hosted.com/en/latest/atlas-modes/scheduling/#submitting-to-a-remote-scheduler) to see how you can create a new scheduler config to launch to a remote machine.

 ### Creating a project
 Use the `foundations init <project_name>` command to create a template project directory.
 This command will create a project directory in your current directory with the following contents: